-The purpose of the PhD program in social work is to train future social work scholars.
-A scholar in social work engages in research, teaching, and service.
-Graduates are prepared to enter careers in applied research that enhance human well-being, particularly among oppressed and vulnerable populations, and to educate the next generation of social workers.
+The purpose of the PhD program in social work is to train future social work scholars, social work professionals engaged in research, teaching and service.

 Required Social Work Courses (12 credit hours)

 Research Methods and Statistics (12 credit hours)

 Culminating Experience (12 credit hours)

 When approved by the student's supervisory committee and the Graduate College, this program allows 30 credit hours from a previously awarded master's degree to be used for this degree.
 The doctoral program requires students to take a minimum of 36 course credit hours beyond the MSW in addition to the required 24 credit hours of research and dissertation; 84 credit hours are required beyond the bachelor's degree.
 Students may need to take additional coursework to achieve the competency requirements set by the program or set by their graduate supervisory committees.